Overview

 • Any discount or other savings message you include in the “free text entry” must not be misleading and must always be accurate, easy to understand, unambiguous and refer to a genuine discount;

-• Any discount or saving communicated to guests in your listing must be made
+• Any discount or saving communicated to guests in your listing must be made available to guests booking that property;

 • If a discounted rate is advertised but is only available on certain specified booking dates or any other conditions, such as length of stay, the message must make that very clear;

 • Any discount or savings messages should be based on a non-discounted reference rate which is a standard rate at which the listing would otherwise be genuinely bookable.
 This means that the reference rate must be in compliance with local laws.
 For example, in some countries, the standard rate should be the lowest bookable rate in the last 30 days.
-Also, for example, you should not advertise an o-season rate (e.g. for a booking in February) for a beach property as a discount compared with the high season summer rate for that property (e.g. for August).
+Also, for example, you should not advertise an off-season rate (e.g. for a booking in February) for a beach property as a discount compared with the high season summer rate for that property (e.g. for August).
 This is because the August rate is never likely to apply to any off-season bookings of that property in February;

 • Details about what the standard rate refers to need to be provided to travelers (e.g. “the standard rate is the generally applicable rate for this property for this time of year”).
 The explanation needs to be provided in a prominent way in the “free text entry”; and

-Discount"), the discount for your listing must only be available for the duration of that time window, after which the price should return to the standard rate you have set for the property for a reasonable period of time following the end of the promotional offer.
+• If you advertise a time-limited discount (e.g. a “72 hour sale” or a "New Listings Discount"), the discount for your listing must only be available for the duration of that time window, after which the price should return to the standard rate you have set for the property for a reasonable period of time following the end of the promotional offer.

-Learn how to create your first promotion
+Learn how to create your first promotion.